SSDI And SSI For Depression, Anxiety And Bipolar Disorder

 Many people struggle with depression or anxiety, but they are able to work.
 Others struggle with depression, anxiety, bipolar disorder or other mental conditions so severe that they are unable to go anywhere – even to the doctor for help.
 They are left without medical records of their mental health problems.
 The Social Security Administration looks at their records and decides that there is no proof that the impairment exists.

 When your doctor or therapist asks you how you’re doing, tell him or her the truth.
 Tell your doctor about your symptoms and struggles and how they impact your life.
 This is critical to you getting the help you need, but it is also critical to your medical record.
-People who are doing “okay,” “alright,” “fine” and the like should be able to work.
-People who are not “okay,” “alright” or “fine” can be found disabled.
+People who are doing “okay,” “alright,” “fine” and the like should be able to work and will likely not be found disabled.
 The Social Security Administration reviews medical records very carefully, and people whose medical records consistently reflect their struggles with severe symptoms from depression, anxiety, bipolar disorder or other mental health issues have an easier time getting the benefits they need.

-Whether you are making an initial application for benefits or your claim has been denied, I can assist you with your SSDI or SSI claim.
-Contact the firm today for a free consultation with an attorney.
-Call The Disability Law Office of Jeffrey S. Lichtman, LLC, at 215-268-7274 or toll-free at 1-800-346-7600.
+Whether you are making an initial application for benefits or your claim has been denied, we can assist you with your SSDI or SSI claim.
+Contact our firm today for a free consultation with an attorney if you are in the Philadelphia area or eastern and south-central Pennsylvania.
+We also help clients nationwide, with additional offices in New Jersey, Texas, Florida, Kentucky and Illinois.
+Call Chermol & Fishman, LLC, at 215-795-4448.